About Tomás

 First mistake: We are not analogue.
 We are real.
 The term “analogue” is often misused in contemporary discourse, as is its root, “analogy.”
 The terms analogue and digital describe systems that represent or parallel reality, but they are not synonymous with reality itself.

-Digital systems act as an intermediate state.
+Third mistake: digital systems act as an intermediate state.
 Properly functioning digital systems replicate the information they encode with high fidelity.
 This is explained by the Nyquist-Shannon-Kotelnikov theorem, a fundamental principle of information theory that underpins modern technologies such as communication systems, space exploration, medical diagnostics, and statistical analysis.
 Digitization allows us to store, analyse, and manipulate information efficiently.
 If the digitization process significantly altered the original information, these systems would fail to function correctly.

 Stairstep approximation- this is not how digital works 🙂

 The concept of “gaps” in the digitization process reflects a misunderstanding of Shannon’s theorem.
 When the range of information required to be encoded is defined and the sampling rate meets or exceeds twice the highest frequency in that range (as per the Nyquist-Shannon sampling theorem), the digital system can accurately capture and reconstruct the original signal.
 The reconstruction process does not involve a stair-step approximation of discrete levels; rather, it follows a single mathematically determined method to interpolate the original continuous signal.
-This principle is both mathematically established through Shannon’s theorem and is demonstrated through visual and auditory examples, such as those presented in this video.
+This principle is mathematically established through Shannon’s theorem and is demonstrated through visual and auditory examples, such as those presented in this video.

 Human memory often fails to fully account for life before technologies like film, vinyl, or tape.
 The pre-industrial world offered different sensory and artistic experiences.
 Attending a live play or listening to unamplified music- in a theatre or around a campfire- can provide a more direct connection to human creativity, unmediated by technological systems.

 Artistic success often involves iterative failure.
-Recognizing and embracing this process might encourage more people to engage in creative endeavours, regardless of the tools or mediums they choose.
-As the saying goes, those who succeed typically fail more often than those who never try.
+Recognising and embracing this process might encourage more people to engage in creative endeavours, regardless of the tools or mediums they choose.

 I had an exciting chat with my friend Paul Brewer.
 He was looking for an overview of the teaching of Sound Production at Degree level in Ireland.
 If you’re interested in music production check out his podcast.
 I think it’s the best Irish one out there and gives unique perspective on the field.
 He’s a great interviewer and he kept me on topic 😁